Plain English Web Glossary

 Internet

 Lots of computers connected together by wires, satellites and radio links etc. Whenever you are surfing the web the computer you are using is connected to the Internet.
+Technically speaking you can view web pages when you are not connected to the web if your computer has already got a 'local' copy of the pages (but most people are connected to the Internet when viewing web pages).

 JPEG